wvanderp/the-right-tool/.github/copilot.instructions.md

 You dont have to ask permission to edit the code.
 I trust you to make the right decisions and changes to improve the codebase.
 If you think something can be improved, go ahead and do it.

+---

+You may use the playwright mcp server to look at the application in a browser and interact with it as a user would. please run the `npm run dev` to start the development server. and then open the browser to the localhost URL. you wont get the webpage if you look at the index.html file directly because the app is a single-page application (SPA) that relies on JavaScript to render content dynamically.
+Determine the path of a component before opening it.